Aspherical manifolds with boundary: Poincar e duality groups with boundary

-\begin{theorem} Let $(\pi,Y,c)$ be a Poincar\'e duality group with boundary of dimension $n$ with orientation character $w$.
+The theorem below is a slight generalization of Theorem \ref{PP}.
+(It is a slight generalization since we only assume that $\pi$ is type FP, and not that $K(\pi,1)$ is finitely dominated.) \begin{theorem} Let $(\pi,Y,c)$ be a Poincar\'e duality group with boundary of dimension $n$.
 Then \begin{enumerate} \item $H_n(\pi,Y;\ol \Z) \cong \Z$.
-A choice of generator is called a {\em fundamental class} and is denoted by $[\pi]$. \item For every left $\Z\pi$-module $M$ capping with a fundamental class gives isomorphisms
+A choice of generator is called a {\em fundamental class} and is denoted by $[\pi,Y,c]$. \item Capping with a fundamental class gives isomorphisms